twilco/widen.github.io/_posts/2015-09-10-future-of-the-web-react-falcor.md

 }
 ```

-This is an example of [a Falcor "call"][falcor-call] route.
+This is an example of a [Falcor "call"][falcor-call] route.
 The client will include "names.add" as the path parameter, along with the name to add, as part of a "POST" request.
 The endpoint described above will be hit, resulting in a new name in our DB.
 That is expected and straightforward, but the response to this request is interesting.
-Notice that we are returning two path elements to the client - both describe changes that have occurred to our data set as a result of this new name.
+Notice that we are returning two path elements to the client - both which describe changes that have occurred to our data set as a result of this new name.
 The first item in the set indicates that there is a new name added to the end of our names collection.
 The second item indicates that the number of names in our set has changed.
 If we were to add a new name of "Bob" to our existing names list of "Joe" and "Jane", the response generated by this route would look like this:

 ```javascript
 [